mcneel/help-docs/_en/flamingo/5/help/documentproperties-flamingo.md

 #### Color Bleed
 {: #color-bleed}
-Color bleed controls the amount of color that is transferred in a indirect bounce of light from one surface to another.
+Color bleed controls the amount of color transferred in a indirect bounce of light from one surface to another.
 By default this is set to the maximum value to increase dynamics in the rendering.

 #### Monte Carlo Reflections
 {: #monte-carlo}